y-lohse/y-lohse.github.io/_drafts/code-mirror-2-classes.md

 - mirror
 published: false
 ---
 [Code Mirror](http://codemirror.net/) is this pretty sweet web based code editor, designed to be embedded.
-It's quite a technical achievment and it's no wonder that both [Brackets](http://brackets.io/) and [Light Table](http://www.lighttable.com/) are using it.
+It's quite a technical achievement and it's no wonder that both [Brackets](http://brackets.io/) and [Light Table](http://www.lighttable.com/) are using it.

 Theming is done via css; pretty much every significant word is put in a span with a class name, and you just apply your styles to those classes.
-The only troubble is I hav'nt found a good reference of which class names are applied to what.
+The only troubble is I haven't found a good reference of which class names are applied to what.
 I've thrown a quick one together here for html, css and js.

 ## CSS